-What is Dementia?Contrary to common belief, dementia is a large group of illnesses that affect a person's cognitive abilities.
-While it often affects people over the age of 80, it has also been reported in people aged in their 40s and 50s.
+Contrary to common belief, dementia is not a disease itself, but rather a large group of illnesses that affect a person's cognitive abilities.
+While it often affects people over the age of 80, it has also been reported in people in their 40s and 50s.
 What this means is that not all seniors develop dementia.

 Huntington's disease, Parkinson's disease, Down syndrome, brain tumours, haemorrhages and multiple sclerosis are all known as potential causes of, or links to, dementia.

 According to Aged Care Australia, there are around 270,000 Australians living with dementia.
 It's believed this figure will jump to 730,000 by 2050, given our ageing population.

 What Causes Dementia?